-When you arrive in Australia, you must quarantine for 14 days at designated facilities in your port of arrival – unless you have an exemption.
-Vaccination against COVID-19 or a negative COVID-19 test prior to boarding your flight does not change this quarantine requirement.
+When you arrive in Australia you must quarantine for 14 days on arrival – unless you have an exemption.
+You’ll quarantine at a designated facility in the city you first arrive in.
+A negative COVID-19 test before boarding your flight doesn’t change this quarantine requirement.

 - You don't need to book your place in quarantine.
 You'll be allocated a place when you arrive in Australia.

-- You can't travel domestically (including to your home) or continue on any domestic connections until you have completed the 14-day mandatory quarantine period.
+- You can't travel domestically until you’ve completed the 14-day mandatory quarantine period.

-- Under the Biosecurity Act 2015 and applicable state legislation, you’ll have to remain in the allocated accommodation until you’re medically cleared to enter the Australian community.
-You may be tested for COVID-19 during your quarantine period.
+- You may be tested for COVID-19 during your quarantine period.
 If you don’t agree to be tested, you may have to quarantine for longer.

 - you have been in New Zealand for 14 days or more and not been in a designated COVID-19 outbreak location, and

 - you are travelling to Australia on a quarantine-free flight.

 Check the New Zealand travel zone status page for up-to-date information on the status of quarantine-free travel.

 - New Zealand safe travel zone (Department of Home Affairs)

 State and territory COVID-19 information